johnconnor77/tecnhical_challenge_PRGX/README.md

 ### Remote Example

-Sum API was deployed at Heroku where you can also test it from the docs enpoint
+Sum API was deployed at Heroku where you can also test it from the docs endpoint

 [https://jconnor-prgx-sum-api.herokuapp.com/docs](https://jconnor-prgx-sum-api.herokuapp.com/docs/)